 Good, we’re finally eating.
 And I’m feeling a little romantic thanks to the dim lighting in here.
 Hold up, make that I’m feeling drowsy.
 Like, really drowsy.

-But must stay keyed into this moment!
+Must stay keyed into this moment!
 My husband and I deserve…yawn…this time to reconnect on every level.

 Is he really ordering another drink?
 Geez.
 That ought to go over well tomorrow morning at 7:00 am when all three of our kids jump into bed with us.

 No, no more wine.
 It’s making me super sleepy.
 Plus, it made me eat this entire serving of chocolate cake.

 While we wait for the bill, there’s a brief moment where I gaze at my husband and feel so grateful.
 And lucky.
 I love him very much.
 We’re back in the car soon, holding hands while we drive home.
 It’s nice.
 It’s not a night at a luxury hotel in the city, with champagne and roses, and I didn’t exactly take my husband’s breath away wearing a floor-length red gown, but that’s just not reality now that we’re parents.
 Cue the music from the Cymbalta commercial.

 No!
 I refuse to feel like I failed as a wife just because I was tired at dinner (and wore jeans).
 I put on the sexy bra, only after wrestling it away from my 18-month-old, who thought it made a hilarious hat.
 The reality is that even on Valentine’s Day, I’m still the designated wiper of noses and butts, the preferred reader of bedtime stories and Children’s TYLENOL labels—most definitely not a romance novel heroine.